KarasFlowers/DataBase/campus-delivery-system/README.md

 ## 4. Next Steps

-The project skeleton is now complete.
-The next logical step is to implement the placeholder methods in the **DAO classes**.
-This involves writing the JDBC and SQL code to perform the create, read, update, and delete operations for each entity.
+The project skeleton is now complete and all DAO methods have been implemented.
+You can now build and run the application.
+To run the application:
+1. Ensure the database is set up and configured as per Step 1 and 2.
+2. Build the project using `mvn clean install` (Step 3).
+3. Run the Spring Boot application: `mvn spring-boot:run`.